 Above: Katherine Parker (left) with sister Anna Parker (right) in front of work 127 Studies, at Potential Images Exhibition, Kamil Gallery, La Jolla, CA.

-Currently I am exploring the excessive information itself and the inability to focus/understand where we are in relation to our surroundings.
-How our ability to process our surroundings is made impossible as it is constantly pounded with excessive information.
-As a result seeing is essentially slowing forgetting or misinterpreting what is going on around one’s body.
-I believe this topic translates to wider political, social, and economic interpretations with the rapid increase of information in society and how this information is easily manipulated, falcified, or simply lost amongst the excess.
-In this interpretation, my work would be interested in the frustration of filtering out an understanding while navigating a distrust of the image itself.
+My series on spatial positioning examines how the separate roles of the subconscious and conscious influence processing and filtering excessive visual information.
+This topic translates to wider political, social, and economic interpretations with the rapid increase of information in society and how this information is easily manipulated, falsified, or simply lost amongst the excess.
+With this interpretation, my work would be interested in the frustration of filtering out a critical understanding while navigating a distrust of the image itself.